menandmice/micetro_docs/guides/user-manual/dhcp_servers.rst

 2. Click :guilabel:`OK`.
 You are connected to the server.
 Once connected, the name of the newly added server displays under DHCP Servers in the Object Section.
 (You may need to click the :guilabel:`+` sign next to DHCP Servers to see it.)

+.. _dhcp-remote-access:

 Server Access on Remote Computers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To manage DHCP servers you must have the DHCP Server Controller installed.
-For the ISC DHCP server and the Kea DHCP server, a DHCP Server Controller must be installed on each DHCP server you want to manage.
+For the ISC DHCP server, a DHCP Server Controller must be installed on each DHCP server you want to manage.

 If you plan to use Men&Mice Suite to manage any Microsoft DHCP servers, install the DHCP Server Controller on a Windows machine that is a member of the same domain or workgroup as the DHCP servers.
 You may install multiple copies of the DHCP Server Controller, for example if you want to manage Microsoft DHCP Servers that reside in different forests.
 A single DHCP Server Controller for Microsoft DHCP Servers can manage multiple DHCP servers.
 The DHCP Server Controller must adhere to whatever restrictions and security standards are set forth in Microsoft Windows.